nikola-stoyanov06/Exam-Session-Survival/README.md

 ## Plans for the future

-- Polish and redesign the UI (visually)
+- Polish and redesign the UI
 - Add more random events per action (By possibly storing events in a matrix, instead of an array)
 - Consider storing random event data in .txt files instead of an array in a .cpp file.
 - Incorporate difficulty better